Updated: August 14, 2023

 Styling and Coloring

 For styling products, the same advice for shampoos and conditioners apply here – expensive doesn’t mean it’s better.
 Find the one that gives you satisfaction and stick to it.
-Furthermore, try not to put on so much styling products and change hairstyles too often because this is the main cause of hair damage.
+Furthermore, try not to put on so many styling products and change hairstyles too often because this is the main cause of hair damage.

 Now for hair color – if you just want a subtle change, then your most economical option would be to buy a commercial hair dye and just do it yourself.
 They’re cheaper and not much different from what salons use.
 Just be sure to carefully follow the instructions.
 However, if you’re going for some drastic changes, I’d advise that you solely seek professional assistance.